matrix-org/matrix-spec-proposals/proposals/3772-push-rules-for-mutually-relationed-events.md

 ]
 ```

-For user which heavily users threads, this could cause a significant number of
+This could cause a significant number of push rules to be added for a user which
-push rules to be added.
+interacts with many threads.

 ## Security considerations